 MARTIN DIBNER MEMORIAL FELLOWSHIPS FOR MAINE WRITERS

 In partnership with the Maine Community Foundation, the Maine Writers & Publishers Alliance is proud to offer the Martin Dibner Memorial Fellowships for Maine Writers.
-The Dibner Fellowships provide full funding to attend the MWPA’s autumn Harvest Writers Retreat, our spring Black Fly Writers Retreat, and various workshops throughout the year.
+The Dibner Fellowships provide full funding to attend the MWPA’s autumn Harvest Writers Retreat and spring Black Fly Writers Retreat.
 The fellowships are awarded on a mixed need and merit base.

 The Martin Dibner Memorial Fellowships for Maine Writers are open to Maine residents* (1) who have not published a full-length book and (2) who are 18 years of age or older at the time of the application.

 *Both full-time and part-time Maine residents are eligible to apply (part-time residents are defined as seasonal residents who own property in Maine).

-- The fellowships are open to writers in all fiction and nonfiction genres, including poetry.
+- The fellowships are open to writers in all genres.

 - There is no fee to apply.